isomerpages/imda-tradetrust/_about/What Is TradeTrust.md

 different systems, thereby streamlining and enhancing overall operational efficiency for businesses and governments.</p>
 <p>And offered as a<strong> digital utility </strong>(similar to digital
-public infrastructure), it is open-sourced so that all parties can freely adopt and build upon it to benefit their business ecosystem.</p>
+public infrastructure), is open-sourced so that all parties can freely adopt and build upon it to benefit their business ecosystem.
+In recognition of this commitment to openness and global impact, TradeTrust has been officially listed in the <a href="https://www.digitalpublicgoods.net/r/trade-trust" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Public Goods Registry</u></a> by the <a href="https://www.digitalpublicgoods.net/who-we-are" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Public Goods Alliance</u></a>.</p>
+<p></p>
 <blockquote>
 <p>It’s like providing you with both a free tool and the supporting structure,
 to turn your documents into smart electronic documents that are portable